NotherWael/LimbusDialogueBoxes_EN/README.md

 <img src="Screenshot/Shooting.png" alt="Shooting"/>

 ## Installation Warning
-### Whenever a new UPDATE happens, PLEASE DISABLE the mod!!! and wait for a new update on this repository. (or else you would face issues like [softlocking](https://www.youtube.com/watch?v=nHrCFfdBMAA))
+### ~~Whenever a new UPDATE happens, PLEASE DISABLE the mod!!! and wait for a new update on this repository. (or else you would face issues like [softlocking](https://www.youtube.com/watch?v=nHrCFfdBMAA))~~
-### Honestly I recommend you to not use this mod at all when there is new story content, so finish and enjoy the new story first and then use the mod!
+### As of 13th Nov, 2025, You now need to not update on every single new localization content update.
+Now you ONLY need to update when there are new identities so you can add Speech Bubbles on them.
+(New Story Enemies too, cause they might not have their speech bubble by PM since this replaces the Speech Bubble file.)
 ### Some users faced problems when their PC Language wasn't set to English, it will cause errors in-game like these [Issues](https://www.youtube.com/watch?v=nHrCFfdBMAA)
 ## Installation - PC
 1. Click **Code** → **Download ZIP** on this GitHub repository.